7 Disney World Tips from a (Self-Proclaimed) Master Planner

 We ate at the early end of lunchtime and dinnertime, whether it was Quick Service or table service, which minimized the wait times.
 With reservations, we usually only waited five minutes.

-We did one Character meal, where some Disney characters walk around the restaurant which was very, very expensive but completely delighted my kids.
+On our first trip, we did one Character meal, where some Disney characters walk around the restaurant.
+It was very, very expensive but completely delighted my kids.
 And sometimes the character lines in the park can be really long.

 4. Don’t be an ATM for souvenirs